101 Resume Power Words That Will Help You Stand Out in 2025

 Include both technical and soft skills

-Both hard and soft skills are required in order to paint a better picture of who you are.
+Both hard and soft skills are required to paint a better picture of who you are.

 Use action words

 Active verbs for resumes are the way to go as they are impactful and leave a long-lasting impression.
-They help readers better understand your past duties and helps them imagine you in the role you’re applying for.
+They help readers better understand your past duties and help them imagine you in the role you’re applying for.
 Instead of just listing “A successful campaign managed by me.”, you can say “Managed a campaign that increased sales by 45%.”
 This will for sure make an impression.
+Action words can also be referred to as resume power words - they are the what you need to grab a recruiter's attention.

 Learn how to craft a standout resume